 These exhibits run from January 16 to March 21, 2015.
 There will be four exhibits this year.
 The next one, Becoming All American: Celebrating Immigrants in Major League Baseball begins April 10 and runs to July 4.

 The second exciting event was in the afternoon at the opening reception.
 At this event, I was both writer and ESL teacher as I proudly watched the group of ESL students from Mid-City Center that fellow teachers and I had recruited.
-They were there as volunteers to greet the guests, and represent the thriving immigrant population we have in San Diego.
+They were there as volunteers to greet the guests, and represent the thriving immigrant population we have in .
 Countries represented included Afghanistan, Burma/Myanmar, Cambodia, Guatemala, Haiti, Mexico, and Russia, to name a few.

 Mimi Pollack